Sergio Anguiano - Stories from the Heart of the Grove

 This story was written by Steve Sagaser, partner of the late Sergio Anguiano, as part of a collection of stories about lives touched by AIDS named, “Stories from the Heart of the Grove”.

-Sergio was unable to disclose the nature of his illness with his family.
-A small group of friends, including me and our very dear friend Maria, began our commitment to become his full-time caregivers, backed by unconditional love.
+Not uncommon in those days, Sergio felt he was unable to disclose the nature of his illness with his family, and so a small group of friends, including me and our very dear friend Maria, began our commitment to become his full-time caregivers, backed by unconditional love.
 As his partner, this was both heart wrenching and terrifying.
 I believed that what I saw happening to him would next happen to me.
 But I knew at all times that I was exactly where I was meant to be, and I'm grateful to this day for having that sense of clarity.

 Sergio's battle with AIDS was characterized by alternating periods of acute crisis, and short spurts of what he often joked were remission.
 During one period of remission, we flew to Los Angeles where his family still lived.
 While there, I met his five-year old nephew Daniel, a very sweet little boy whom Sergio adored.
 We took Daniel to Universal Studios for an afternoon before returning to Berkeley.